CSU Emergency Equity Grant

 - enrolled as an internal or online student;

-- an Australian citizen, a New Zealand citizen or a permanent resident of Australia (including the holder of an Australian Humanitarian Visa);
+- an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent visa;

 - of low socio-economic status: